Do you want to add a WordPress stats dashboard and check views for individual posts and pages?

 Step 2.
 Install and Activate the Page Insights Addon

-To allow you track your individual WordPress posts and pages, MonsterInsights comes with a great addon: Page Insights.
-The addon lets you view the stats for each of your WordPress blog posts and pages directly in your dashboard.
+To allow you to track your individual WordPress posts and pages, MonsterInsights comes with its Page Insights addon.
+It lets you view the stats for each of your WordPress blog posts and pages directly in your dashboard.

 That’s it!
 Now, you can see the stats for your individual WordPress posts and pages right out of the box.

 Step 3.
 Viewing Stats for Individual Posts and Pages in WordPress

 Once you’ve installed and activated MonsterInsights’ Page Insights addon properly in WordPress, you can check stats for each blog post and page in WordPress easily.